 - obtaining or providing legal services (including representation) in actual or anticipated litigation.

 The test of whether a communication was prepared for the dominant purpose of either of the above limbs requires consideration of the ruling, prevailing or most influential purpose of the communication.
-The starting point is generally to ask what the intended use of the communication is.
+The starting point is generally to ask what is the intended use of the communication.
 Where a communication has mixed purposes, only one of which is a privileged purpose, it is unlikely to be protected by privilege.
 It is critical to consider the communications to be made and any documents created in the course of an internal investigation against that test.

 Issues also frequently arise as to whether privilege attaches to documents prepared by third parties.
-Third-party service providers, such as information technology consultants or forensic accountants (among others) may need to be involved in the investigation process, including to provide specific advice in relation to narrow or discrete issues.
+Third-party service providers, such as information technology consultants or forensic accountants (among others), may need to be involved in the investigation process, including to provide specific advice in relation to narrow or discrete issues.
 In Australia, privilege can attach to documents prepared by these third parties, provided the document was created for the dominant purpose of obtaining legal advice or for use in actual or anticipated litigation.
 When engaging third parties, the engagement letter should clearly specify the limited purpose for which those third parties are engaged, their obligations to maintain confidentiality, and confirm that disclosure of any privileged documents to them will not constitute a waiver to the world at large.

-In Australia, whether 'limited waiver' arrangements are effective to allow disclosure of privileged information to a regulator, while maintaining privilege against third parties, was examined in Cantor v Audi Australia Pty Ltd FCA 1391.
+In Australia, whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to a regulator, while maintaining privilege against third parties, was examined in 1 FCA 1391.
 There, the Federal Court of Australia considered whether legal advice disclosed to a German regulator in response to its requests for information from the company during the course of its investigations maintained privilege for the purpose of the Australian litigation.
 The Court held that privilege was maintained as against the applicants, because the document had been provided in circumstances of confidentiality such that any waiver of privilege was limited to the German regulator.
 That regulator had no authority to waive that privilege, except to the extent compelled by law, which had not been successfully forced upon the regulator.
-However, Australian courts are yet to authoritatively determine whether 'limited waiver' arrangements are effective to allow disclosure of privileged information to an Australian regulator, although at least one Australian regulator, ASIC, offers a pro forma agreement to facilitate disclosure of privileged information to it on a voluntary basis.
+However, Australian courts are yet to authoritatively determine whether ‘limited waiver’ arrangements are effective to allow disclosure of privileged information to an Australian regulator, although at least one Australian regulator, ASIC, offers a pro forma agreement to facilitate disclosure of privileged information to it on a voluntary basis.

 There are also many other ways in which privilege can be waived.
 As confidentiality is an essential precondition to the existence and maintenance of the privilege, waiver will often occur where the actions of a party are plainly inconsistent with the maintenance of that confidentiality.
-This can include where the substance of legal advice is disclosed in company announcements, where legal advice is referred to in correspondence in order to support a position (including in correspondence with regulators), or when the effect of legal advice is disclosed and recorded in minutes of board meetings.
+This can include where the substance of legal advice is disclosed in company announcements, where legal advice is referred to in correspondence to support a position (including in correspondence with regulators), or when the effect of legal advice is disclosed and recorded in minutes of board meetings.